atul1503/Knowledge/flutter-layouts.md

 So in case of infinite scrolling, create a list view and in the item builder, return this focus detector widget.
 In the onVisibilityGained arg, pass a callback function which checks if the last widget is being refered by the index of list view then add more items to your data source.
 In the child of the focus detector widget gives the widget which displays a single item from the datasource.

-Also, since there will be multiple elements inside a listview of the same type, you must provide a `key:` to each of the widgets inside the listview.
+Also, since there will be multiple elements inside a listview of the same type, you must provide a `key:` to the focus detector widget.

 The datasource should be a state of the widget and you have to add items to it with api calls to the backend.